 Department of Health

-Secondary school immunisation program - Information for secondary schools & councils
+Secondary school immunisation program - Information for secondary schools and councils

 Free vaccines for Year 7 and Year 10 students are provided each year as part of the National Immunisation Program.